bkryza/clang-uml/README.md

 `clang-uml` is an automatic C++ to [PlantUML](https://plantuml.com) class, sequence and package diagram generator, driven by YAML configuration files.
-The main idea behind the project is to easily maintain up-to-date diagrams within a code-base or document existing project code.
+The main idea behind the project is to easily maintain up-to-date diagrams within a code-base or document legacy code.
 The configuration file or files for `clang-uml` define the type and contents of each generated diagram.

+`clang-uml` currently supports C++ up to version 17.

 ## Features
 Main features supported so far include: